-Protein Foods for Young Athletes
+High Protein Foods for Athletes

-Once, I counseled a swimmer who was a picky eater.
+One time in my private practice, I counseled a swimmer who was a picky eater.
 She didn’t like any meat or eggs, and was allergic to milk.
 It was challenging for her to eat enough protein throughout the day with these limitations.
 My job was to help her discover protein foods she liked and could tolerate.

 You might be surprised to see the list of protein foods I gave to her: a bowl of peas for a snack, cooked quinoa at lunch, and nuts and dried fruit for recovery.

 Truth bomb: There are several delicious protein foods athletes can use as part of a healthy diet plan.
 While the obvious sources come to mind, such as meat, eggs, and milk, there are many more protein foods available.

 Why is Protein Important for Young Athletes?

 Protein is an important nutrient for the growing athlete, as it supplies the building blocks for overall growth (including muscle development), helps muscles repair after intense exercise, and even has a role in appetite regulation.
 Of course, other health benefits exist, including a key role in immunity.

 Protein is a nutrient we need each day; our bodies don’t make it, nor do we store it.
 We need to eat it daily, and ideally, space it evenly throughout the day to get the most benefit.
 While you might think your athlete doesn’t get enough protein, studies indicate most young athletes get plenty of protein in their diets, with some research suggesting consumption rates of up to two to three times the daily requirement.